MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

     let value (ParticipantID n) = n
 ```

-`ParticipantStatus` is fixed-width can limited to a set of statuses in a combination of one or two status options, plus a free form message.
+`ParticipantStatus` is fixed-width and limited to a set of statuses in a combination of 1 or 2 status options, plus a free form message.
 I modeled this as a tuple of (status, status, message).

 Only `Injured` has a sub status combination.
 For example, an `Injured` participant could also be `Continued`, `Resting`, `NeedsEmergencySupport`, `DroppedOut`, `Unknown`.